yaswanthteja/SQL_Case_Studies/README.md

 <p align="center">
 <img width=40% height=40%" src=" /IMG/5.png ">

-This case study actually is based off a real life change in Australia retailers where plastic bags were no longer provided for free - as you can expect, some customers would have changed their shopping behaviour because of this change!
+This case study actually is based on a real-life change in Australian retailers where plastic bags were no longer provided for free - as you can expect, some customers would have changed their shopping behaviour because of this change!

 --

 Analysis which is related to certain key events which can have a significant impact on sales or engagement metrics is always a part of the data analytics menu.
-Learning how to approach these types of problems is a super valuable lesson and hopefully these ideas can help you next time you’re faced with a tough problem like this in the workplace!
+Learning how to approach these types of problems is a super valuable lesson and hopefully, these ideas can help you next time you’re faced with a tough problem like this in the workplace!

-### View full case study introduction [here](https://8weeksqlchallenge.com/case-study-5/).
+### View the full case study introduction [here](https://8weeksqlchallenge.com/case-study-5/).

 [![View Data Exploration Folder](https://img.shields.io/badge/View-Solution_Case_Study_5-971901?style=for-the-badge&logo=GITHUB)](https://github.com/yaswanthteja/Case_Study_5_Data-Mart)